Herein lies a true story of about 50 pages detailing my trials and tribulations.

 Both Erasmus and the state violated my right not to testify during the proceedings of my first criminal trial and before the start of the second criminal trial the state had unlawfully obtained my civil trial affidavits.

-Exhibit 10 is a brag disregarding non derogable laws.
+Exhibit 17 above is a brag disregarding non derogable laws.

 Threatening me to talk or loose my home is an act of torture.

-Erasmus violated my right to be tried in a language that I can understand.
+Language violations in trials involving accused people are non derogable laws within the Constitution and Erasmus showed no concern for these violations and obviously he violated my right to be tried in a language that I can understand.

 He destroyed the life of an innocent man.